Travel guide

 Manual network selection

-When it is a plan issue
+When it is a plan problem

-Why does my eSIM say "No service" if I just installed it?
+Why does my eSIM say "No Service" if I just installed it?

 Do I need to activate roaming with a travel eSIM?

-Does "No service" mean my eSIM is broken?
+Does "No Service" mean my eSIM is broken?

 Almost never.
 An eSIM doesn't "break" like a physical SIM; it's a digital profile.
-The alert is usually due to a setting (data line, roaming, or selected network).
+The notification is usually due to a setting (data line, roaming, or selected network).
 If after checking everything it's still the same, contact your provider's support before giving up on it.

 What do I do if I have coverage but no internet?